 For several generations, his dad’s family made a living farming in Iowa.
 That’s what first sparked Adam’s interest in agriculture.
-This legacy combined with the fact that no one else was providing this needed service propelled him to get involved.
+This legacy combined with the fact that no one else was providing this needed service in the Rogue Valley propelled him to get involved.
 He connected with Southern Oregon farmers and producers to determine how best to bring locally grown food to local area residents.

 Talk to Us

-If you’d like to speak with Adam or Monika, please feel free to call us at 541.301.3426 or use our Contact form.
+Got questions?
+Please feel free to call us at 541.301.3426 or use our Contact form.